Anne, Princess Royal

 Anne, Princess Royal (Anne Elizabeth Alice Louise; born 15 August 1950), is a member of the British royal family.
-She is the second child and only daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and the only sister of King Charles III.
-Anne was born third in the line of succession to the British throne and is 18th as of 2025.
-Since 1987, she has held the title of Princess Royal.
+She is the second child and only daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and the sister of King Charles III.
+Born third in the line of succession to the British throne, she is 19th in line as of 2026.
+She has held the title of Princess Royal since 1987.

-Born at Clarence House, Anne was educated at Benenden School and began undertaking royal duties upon reaching adulthood.
-She became a respected equestrian, winning one gold medal in 1971 and two silver medals in 1975 at the European Eventing Championships.
+Born at Clarence House, Anne was educated at Benenden School and began carrying out official royal duties in early adulthood.
+A distinguished equestrian, she won one gold medal at the 1971 and two silver medals at the 1975 European Eventing Championships.
 In 1976, she became the first member of the British royal family to compete in the Olympic Games.
-In 1988, Anne became a member of the International Olympic Committee (IOC).
+She has been a member of the International Olympic Committee since 1988.

-Anne performs official duties and engagements on behalf of the monarch.
-She is patron or president of more than 300 organisations, including WISE, Riders for Health, Carers Trust, and Transaid.
-Her work in charities centres on sports, sciences, people with disabilities, and health in developing countries.
-She has been associated with Save the Children for more than fifty years and has visited a number of its projects.
+Anne continues to undertake engagements and official duties on behalf of the monarch – she has attended more than 20,000 such events since commencing royal duties in 1968.
+She presently serves as patron or honorary president of more than 300 organisations, including WISE, Riders for Health, Carers Trust, and Transaid.
+Her charitable work focuses primarily on sport, science, disability, and health in developing countries.
+She has been closely associated with Save the Children for more than fifty years and has visited numerous projects supported by the organisation worldwide.

-Anne married Captain Mark Phillips in 1973; they separated in 1989 and divorced in 1992.
-They have two children, Peter Phillips and Zara Tindall, and five grandchildren.
-Within months of her divorce in 1992, Anne married Commander (later Vice Admiral) Sir Timothy Laurence, whom she had met while he served as her mother's equerry between 1986 and 1989.
+In 1973, Anne married Captain Mark Phillips; the couple separated in 1989 and divorced in 1992.
+They have two children, Peter Phillips and Zara Tindall.
+In 1992, she married Commander (now Vice Admiral) Sir Timothy Laurence, whom she met during his service as an equerry to Queen Elizabeth II.